hknutzen/Netspoc/technical.markdown

 source - the path from src1 to dst has to pass the loop clockwise, while a path from src2 is only possible the other way round.

-{% include image.html src="./images/mark_loop_example.png" title="Loop path mark:" description="Within loops, the direction towards a destination can be ambiguous, depending on source and pathrestrictions." %}
+{% include image.html src="./images/mark_loop_example.png" title="Loop path mark:" description="Within loops, the direction towards a destination depends on source node and pathrestrictions." %}

 For this reason, path information for the whole loop path is stored at the loop entry node, providing exactly the same information that is